GirlaneSD/gi-cv/README.md

 ---

 ## Download (PDF)
-- The latest PDF is attached to the **latest Release** of this repository, or produced automatically by GitHub Actions.
+- The latest PDF is attached to the **latest Release** of this repository.

 ---